 This slightly faded period feel is how we expect to see things that illustrate a life or a time period from the past.
 The modern day colour photographs may be thought to jar alongside the early nineteenth century drawings and specimens, but of course Ellen saw the world around her and the minute species of seaweeds and lichens through her ‘little microscope’ in glorious technicolour, just as we do.

-Elecampane (Inula helenium) is an old medicinal plant, and its now rare and mostly coastal.
-Ellen notes that she found it in a ‘field near the cove at Ballylickey’. it is listed as found by J Drummond in Mackay’s Flora Hibernia of 1836.
+Elecampane (Inula helenium) is an old medicinal plant, and it is now rare and mostly coastal.
+Ellen notes that she found it in a ‘field near the cove at Ballylickey’.
+It is listed as found by J Drummond in Mackay’s Flora Hibernia of 1836.

 Alexanders (Smyrnium olusatrum) is a leftover from its use as a vegetable in the past, and is therefore often found where that has been an old house.
 Ellen found it on the ‘seashore at Reendesart’.
 This was the site of an early 17th century O’Sullivan house.

 Irish spurge (Euphorbia hyberna).
-Ellen notes how ‘the country people here poison fish with it, putting it in rivers to stun the fish’.
+Ellen notes how ‘the country people here poison fish with it by putting it in rivers, and they eat the fish without injury’.

 This wonderful book, published in 2013, puts on record the variety of wild plants found in Ireland’s most famous natural harbour.
 It covers history, geography, geology, vegetation and land use as well as presenting an annotated catalogue or Flora of its wild plants.
 It notes that in the past botanists largely neglected the islands, but that there are two significant sets of plant records from way back.
 The first by Philip O’Sullivan Beare (1590-1636) who wrote The Natural History of Ireland noting medicinal plants, crops and woodland trees.
 The second was Ellen Hutchins’ plant list of 1809-1812, and she is noted as the first Botanist to record the plants of Whiddy Island.